Summer Day Trip: Whitecourt Rotary Park River Slides

-There’s one road trip that we make a few times every summer – and that’s the trip to Rotary Park.
+There’s one road trip that we make a few times every summer – and that’s the trip to Whitecourt Rotary Park River Slides.
 Every year, the tunnels are transformed into two river slides that end at a bottom pond.

 Entering at the top, you’ll find about an 18″ deep water play area that allows you to get wet before you enter the slide.
 Sliding your way to the bottom, where the two paths meet up, you can get out and slide again, walking back up to the top.

 Just across the park there’s a spray park.
 Standing under the buckets is one of the easiest ways to clean off your floaties at the end of the day, without bringing a load of sand into the car with you on the way home.